Incomplete Dominance & Mendel's Experiment: Definition and Examples

 In Law of Dominance, there is complete dominance in which one allele masks the other allele and there is a dominance series where there is an intergradient of three phenotypes of the two genotypes.
 In complete dominance, one allele is dominant to another and thus can prevent the other from expression while in incomplete dominance, both alleles and neither is dominant to the other.

-How Incomplete Dominance differs from Complete Dominance and Codominance
+Distinction between Complete Dominance and Codominance

-Incomplete dominance differs from both complete dominance and codominance in how alleles interact: Incomplete dominance differs from both complete dominance and codominance in how alleles interact:
+Incomplete dominance differs from both complete dominance and codominance in how alleles interact: Incomplete dominance differs from both complete dominance and codominance in how alleles interact.

 Complete Dominance